Last updated: 9 Jan 2018

 Help me help you!
 Sign up for Coinbase using my referral code (already linked) and we both get $10!

-On Coinbase, you'll be able to purchase BTC or ETH using conventional fiat methods including PayPal, Bank Account (US), and Credit/Debit Card; each has different buying times and limits, generally the longer the buying time the higher the limit.
+On Coinbase, you'll be able to purchase BTC or ETH using conventional fiat methods including Bank Account, Credit/Debit Card, and Wire Transfer (depending on your locale); each has different buying times and limits, generally the longer the buying time the higher the limit.
 I'll wait here while you buy some.

 A few days later...

 Okay great!
 Let's get those BTC or ETH over to Binance now.
-Tab on over in your Coinbase account to "Send" and pop in the deposit address from your Binance account with all of your new cryptocurrency.
+Tab on over in your Coinbase account to "Accounts", select "Send" from one of your coin balances, and pop in the deposit address from your Binance account with all of your new cryptocurrency.

 4. Fund Binance Account